beat-jet-lag

 I bought this brilliant water bottle a while back from Amazon and I take it everywhere with me.
 It’s especially good if you live in Australia as it keeps your water cold all day long, no matter how hot it is outside.

-Take it with you in your hand luggage because there’s always water stations once you walk through customs which are usually located near the toilets.
+Take it with you in your hand luggage because there are always water stations once you walk through customs, usually located near the toilets.

-Make sure you fill your water up so that you don’t need to go out of your way to ask for water on the fight and it’s free so you won’t need to spend a fortune on it at the airport.
+Make sure you fill your water up so that you don’t need to go out of your way to ask for water on the flight.
+It’s free too so you won’t need to spend a fortune on it at the airport.
 Makes me think back to being in LAX airport and we had to pay $15 for a bottle of water and a bottle of orange juice – crazy!

 the-duke-of-clarence-sydney-pub